 The boys ran around me all day playing cops and robbers, and I could just as easily have been my teenaged self, watching my younger brother play the same game, or my grandmother Lorene, with my dad and his brothers.
 Summer somehow feels outside of place and time, and this day was no exception.

 I bought so many cherries, we still have some remaining nearly a week later.
 I pitted all that we had left – about 4 cups worth! – then filled the blender with about half of them, along with an approximately equal ratio of maple yogurt.
 We had smoothies for an afternoon snack.
 Then I made a clafoutis.
-There is nothing like cherries baked into something, and this particular something is quite special because of the carmelized sugar on top.
 It’s so simple to make, and so luxuriously good.
 If I bake nothing else all summer I’ll be satisfied knowing that I made this.

 Adapted slightly from Tartine by Elisabeth Prueitt and Chad Robertson